 Cothran, H. (ed.)
 (2002) Animal experimentation: Opposing viewpoints, San Diego: Greenhaven.

 DeGrazia, D. (1999) “The ethics of animal research: What are the prospects for agreement?”, Cambridge Quarterly of Healthcare Ethics, 8, pp. 23-34.

-European Commission (2011).
-Sixth report from the Commission to the Council and the European Parliament on the statistics on the number of animals used for experimental and other scientific purposes in the member states of the European Union COM(2010) 511/final 2, Brussels: Commission of the European Communities [accessed on 14 April 2013].
+European Commission (2013) Seventh report on the statistics on the number of animals used for experimental and other scientific purposes in the member states of the European Union, Brussels: European Commission [accessed on 2 September 2016].

 European Science Foundation Policy Briefing (2001) The use of animals in research, 2nd ed., Strasbourg: European Science Foundation.

 Frey, R. G. & Paton, W. (1989) “Vivisection, morals and medicine: An exchange”, in Regan, T. & Singer, P. (eds.)
 Animal rights and human obligations, Englewood Cliffs: Prentice Hall, pp. 223-226.

 Gavin, S. L. & Herzog, H. A. (1992) “The ethical judgment of animal research”, Ethics & Behavior, 2, pp. 263-286.